Freegle/iznik-nuxt3/modtools/README.md

 # iznik-nuxt3 modtools

+This branch provides an interface for Freegle volunteers to moderate their group, running on separate website https://modtools.org/

 The app exists as a branch of the main nuxt3 app, with minimal modifications of the main codebase, with additions in a `modtools` directory.

 The modtools app in `modtools` has the parent directory as a layer, ie modtools extends or inherits from `..` ie the base nuxt3 app.